 The small town of Machynlleth is surrounded by hills, marshland, farmland and forests.

-The Dyfi Forest covers nearly 15,000 acres and there are thought to be about 200 miles of tracks inside the forest.
+The nearby Dyfi Forest covers nearly 15,000 acres and there are thought to be about 200 miles of tracks inside.

 This gives you some idea of the daunting scale of the search to find five-year-old April Jones, who has not been seen since she was abducted close her home on the town's Bryn-y-Gog estate on Monday evening.